c-cube/ocaml-qbf/README.md

 ## Tested configurations

-It works with any version of OCaml from 3.12.1 to 4.04.0 onwards.
+It works with any version of OCaml from 4.08.x to 4.10.x onwards.

 1. tested on linux (Ubuntu 16.04, x86_64),
 2. tested on MacOS,
-3. on windows, the cross-compilation to native win32 under cygwin works fine using the mingw64-i686 cross-compiler.
-It does not work with the x86_64 compiler[^1].
-Should also work under windows-bash for windows 10.
+3. tested on Windows using Cygwin32 and Cygwin64 by cross-compilating to native win32 under using the `mingw64-i686` (respectively `mingw64-x86_64`)

-[^1]: This is a bug in quantor's `./configure`.
-When testing the size of a
+   cross-compiler.
-      word, windows uses `unsigned long long` but this option is not checked (only `unsigned long` and `unsigned`).
+4. Should also work under WSL and WSL2 on Windows 10.

 ## License